quantify-os/quantify-scheduler/docs/user_guide.rst

     A schematic overview of the different kinds of instruments present in an experiment.
     Physical instruments are QCoDeS drivers that are directly responsible for executing commands on the control hardware.
     On top of the physical instruments is a hardware abstraction layer, that provides a hardware agnostic interface to execute compiled schedules.
-    The instruments responsible for experiment control are threated to be as stateless as possible [#]_ .
+    The instruments responsible for experiment control are treated to be as stateless as possible [#]_ .
     The knowledge about the system that is required to generate the configuration files is described by the :code:`QuantumDevice` and :code:`DeviceElement`\s.
     Several utility instruments are used to control the flow of the experiments.

 `QCoDeS instrument drivers <https://qcodes.github.io/Qcodes/api/generated/qcodes.instrument_drivers.html>`_ are used to represent the physical hardware.
-For the purpose of quantify-scheduler, these instruments are threated as stateless, the desired configurations for an experiment being described by the compiled instructions.
+For the purpose of quantify-scheduler, these instruments are treated as stateless, the desired configurations for an experiment being described by the compiled instructions.
 Because the instruments correspond to physical hardware, there is a significant overhead in querying and configuring these parameters.
 As such, the state of the instruments in the software is intended to track the state of the physical hardware to facilitate lazy configuration and logging purposes.

 Because different physical instruments have different interfaces, a hardware abstraction layer serves to provide a uniform interface.
-This hardware abstraction layer is implented as the :class:`~quantify_scheduler.instrument_coordinator.InstrumentCoordinator` to which individual InstrumentCoordinatorComponents are added that provide the uniform interface to the individual instruments.
+This hardware abstraction layer is implemented as the :class:`~quantify_scheduler.instrument_coordinator.InstrumentCoordinator` to which individual InstrumentCoordinatorComponents are added that provide the uniform interface to the individual instruments.

 The knowledge of the system is described by the :code:`QuantumDevice` and :code:`DeviceElement`\s.
-The :code:`QuantumDevice` directly represents the device under test (DUT) and contains a description of the connectivity to the control hardware as well as parameters specifying quantites like crosstalk, attenuation and calibrated cable-delays.
+The :code:`QuantumDevice` directly represents the device under test (DUT) and contains a description of the connectivity to the control hardware as well as parameters specifying quantities like cross talk, attenuation and calibrated cable-delays.
-The :code:`QuantumDevice` also contains references to individual :code:`DeviceElement`\s, representations of elements on a device (e.g, a transmon qubit) sublimecontaining the (calibrated) control-pulse parameters.
+The :code:`QuantumDevice` also contains references to individual :code:`DeviceElement`\s, representations of elements on a device (e.g, a transmon qubit) containing the (calibrated) control-pulse parameters.

 Experiment flow